TinyMagicka/Papers/README.md

 # Papers
-storing all the usful paper
+storing all the useful paper